datalayer/datalayer/conda-recipe/README.md

 The script sets variables:

-- DATALAYER_VERSION: Should be adjusted so the package version is correctly set.
+- VERSION: Should be adjusted so the package version is correctly set.
 - ORGANIZATION: The Anaconda.org organization to use for the upload.

 Optional: CONDA_CHANNEL_NAME: Holds the name of the channel in which the package should be uploaded.